ChronSyn/quiCache/README.md

 quiCache provides a key-value structure for data to be stored in.
 During construction, you can specify the following properties;

+- useNativeDate &lt;boolean = false> : Whether to use native JS date or to use moment-timezone
 - cacheMaxAgeValue &lt;number = 30> : The maximum age of any data before it is considered expired
 - cacheMaxAgeUnit &lt;moment.unitOfTime.All = 'seconds'> : The time unit used with cacheMaxAgeValue
 - timezone: &lt;string = 'europe/london'> : The timezone for keys to be stored and compared against